Top 10 Best Prison Movies of All Time: AffairsTime

 The Green Mile | 4K Trailer | Warner Bros.
 Entertainment

-‘The Green Mile’ is a 1999 American fantasy drama film, directed by Frank Darabont and based on Stephen King’s 1996 novel.
-Starring Tom Hanks as a death row prison guard, the film explores supernatural events following the arrival of an enigmatic convict, Michael Clarke Duncan.
+The Green Mile (1999) is a powerful American fantasy drama directed by Frank Darabont, adapted from Stephen King’s 1996 novel.
+Starring Tom Hanks as a compassionate death row prison guard, the story takes a mysterious turn with the arrival of John Coffey, a gentle giant with extraordinary supernatural abilities, played brilliantly by Michael Clarke Duncan.

 #.
 Cool Hand Luke